abednarz210/Tableau_CitiBike/README.md

 ## Considerations

-Population Density and ridership beginning at Hoboken Terminal at Hudson St. and Hudson Place continue to out perform by mileage.
+* Population Density and ridership beginning at Hoboken Terminal at Hudson St. and Hudson Place continue to out perform by mileage.

-Peak hours for both member and casual riders continue to be between the hours of 5 to 7 pm.
-Directing resources to increase rider membership versus casual trips.
+* Peak hours for both member and casual riders continue to be between the hours of 5 to 7 pm.
+Increase resources to increase rider membership versus casual trips   at lower perfroming station.

 ### Ridership
 ![image](resourcesTableau/Ridership%20by%20Station.png)